Locate the right Hamster for your family. Request an appointment to visit us in Santa Cruz, California, to pick out your new pet today.

 Because Syrian hamsters are such escape artists, I recommend a strong cage that they can’t chew through or push their way through.
 I like to use terrariums (glass or acrylic tanks with wire mesh tops) but they need to be set up so the hamster can’t climb to the top and push or chew a hole in the screen.
 It is best to use a tall enough tank, such as a 20 gallon long, or 30 gallon, and make sure they can’t climb the water bottle or toys, hideouts or wheels and reach the top.

-Kids love the Crittertrail multi level cages because of the tubes and multiple climbing levels, but these are too small and difficult to clean.
-They are way below the ideal cage size of 600 sq inches of uninterrupted floor space.
+Kids love the Crittertrail multi level cages because of the tubes and multiple climbing levels, but these are way too small and difficult to clean.
+They are far below the ideal cage size of 600 square inches of uninterrupted floor space.
 A cage should never go below 400 sq inches of uninterrupted floor space, this does not count platforms.
-An example of a solid cage which meets the 600 sq in is the Prevue 528 Universal Cage.
-It is a very large and sell built cage.
+An example of a solid cage which meets the 600 sq in is the Exotic Nutrition Zanzibar Cage.
+It is a very large and well built cage, with a metal shelf and ramp and 2 large doors.
+Find it in my online store, or see it in person at my shop in Santa Cruz.